monsoonmaelstrom/book2/book2.md

 “I’ll stay here,” I tell him as I walk through the door.

-### 23 - Chapter Name TBD
+### 23 - Here ^^2200 words^^

 The flat is practically cheery when I walk in.
-They’ve managed to add a couch and a couple of chair since we were last here, and it’s starting to feel like people live here.
+They’ve managed to add a couch and a couple of chairs since we were last here, and it’s starting to feel like people live here.
 I’d probably like it if it my mood wasn’t plummeting in a manner equivalent to a long drop followed by a sudden stop.

 “Hi, Davy,” I say as I enter the room.
 I don’t wait for an acknowledgement before asking, “Can I stay here tonight?
 And no, Alex, I don’t want to talk about it.”